mina-adibe/user_management/README.md

 # user managment for LEAN NODE

-## functionality (what is alreafy completes ):
+## functionality (what is already completed ):

 ## first page : list of users

-1-display table of users from redux
+1-display table of users from redux .
-2-delete functionality for each single recorde 3-warnning msg when applay to delete any recorde 4-pagination and display 10 item per page
+2-delete functionality for each single recorde .
+3-warnning msg when apply to delete any recorde.
+4-pagination and display 10 item per page

 ## second page : modify user: